Grand Teton Ski Descent via Ford Stettner

 Slush, Rain and Creek Crossings

-At 2:30pm, Connor dropped onto Teepee Glacier, now a mushy mess.
+At 2:30pm, Connor dropped onto Teepe Glacier, now a mushy mess.
 We planned to scout an exit via Dike Snowfield to Delta Lake.
 The shade from Disappointment Peak might preserve more snow than in lower Garnet Canyon.

 Aware of heightened wet-slide risk, I waited for Connor to reach the bottom before I skied.
 We each watched the other's descent.
 Lacking recent beta on Dike Snowfield, and unable to observe much from its entrance, we stuck with the devil we knew.
 We would aim for lower Garnet's north-facing aspects.